 Step 5 – Eulogy and tributes.

-The tributes component of a funeral or memorial service begins with the eulogy.
+The tribute component of a funeral or memorial service begins with the eulogy.

 A eulogy is a speech given at a memorial or funeral service, usually by a family member or close friend.
 Eulogies commemorate and celebrate the life of the deceased, so sharing a life story gives purpose to that life and communicates a legacy for those they love.